escobard/share/README.md

 ## Project Technology

-The technology below was chosen to rapidly deliver a production ready web application, that interacts with the rinkeby test network to create a donation platform using the ethereum protocol.
+The technology below was chosen to rapidly deliver a production ready web application, that interacts with the rinkeby test network.

 1) Heroku & GCP for automatic deployment / hosting of the UI / API layers.
 2) CircleCI for continuous integration and deployment.